On this page

 They can talk to you about things to think about when making treatment decisions.

 Testicular cancer is diagnosed by having a testicle removed (orchidectomy).
 But this operation also treats the cancer by removing it.
-For some men it may be the only treatment they need.
+It may be the only treatment you need.

 Further treatment after orchidectomy depends on: